 The Final Word

-While it does have some flaws, Flywheel is still one of the best WordPress hosting services on the web, especially if its Professional package is a good fit for your needs.
+This is one of the best WordPress hosting services on the web, especially if the Flywheel Professional package is a good fit for your needs.
 Create your account now!

 Update: Flywheel Keeps Getting Better!